yavuzozge/HomeSeerDimmers/README.md

 ## Getting started

-1. Install NetDaemon runtime and configure it -- see their website for details [NetDaemon](https://netdaemon.xyz/).
-I installed the runtime as an [HA add-on](https://netdaemon.xyz/docs/v3/started/installation/#deploy-as-home-assistant-add-on)
+1. Install [NetDaemon](https://netdaemon.xyz/) runtime and configure it.
+I recommend installing the runtime as an [HA add-on](https://netdaemon.xyz/docs/v3/started/installation/#deploy-as-home-assistant-add-on).
+This project also needs [HACS NetDaemon integration](https://netdaemon.xyz/docs/v3/started/integration) as well.
 2. Make sure that the HomeSeer dimmers are set to "status" mode.
 Pls refer to the dimmer docs  I recommend setting blink frequency to 500ms.
 [TBD -- include this to the project]
 3. Deploy the release binaries to NetDaemon directory.
 You can find the latest release [here](https://github.com/yavuzozge/HomeSeerDimmers/releases) or compile it yourself.
 4. Modify `appsettings.json` of NetDaemon -- mine looks smt like following: